TYPES OF ASSISTANCE

 Once you have received written notice from the SSA that it has assigned you a representative payee, you have 60 days to appeal the decision in writing.
 If you don’t like the representative payee that was chosen for you, you must appeal the choice in this time frame as well.
 Make sure you explain in detail why you disagree with the decision.

 If you decide that you want to change the representative payee who has been handling your money, you should first tell your payee of your decision.
-After you have advised your current payee, the new person you have selected must contact your local SSA or VA office and they can assist you with the necessary paperwork.
+After you have advised your current payee, the new person or agency you have selected must contact your local SSA or VA office and they can assist you with the necessary paperwork.

 To get control of your benefits back, you must prove to the SSA or VA that you are mentally and physically capable of handling your own money.
 Here are two examples of how you can show this: